bitfocus/companion-module-tslproducts-usp3/companion/HELP.md

 You can also configure some settings like you would any other surface type by selecting the "Surfaces" tab in the Companion UI:
 * The surface name
 * The startup page
-* Surface brightness (Anything less than 50% will utilize the USP3 panel's 'DIM' color settings)
+* Surface brightness (Anything less than 50% will utilize the USP3 panel's 'DIM' color settings, anything higher will use the normal brightness/color settings.)
 * Never PIN Lock (recommended)

 #### Non-Satellite Surface Mode